calband/calchart/README-MACOSX.txt

 These steps require having Mavericks 10.9 and XCode 5.0.2.
 Both should be on the app store.

+Download 3.0.0 of wxWidgets
+Go to wxwidgets.org and download the "Source for Linux, OS X".
+You will then need to move the package to a known place (I recommend your desktop).
+Make sure you unzip and untar the bundle (usually involves just double clicking the tar file.

 Note: All lines starting with ‘$’ mean you should run them from the terminal.
 Do not include the ‘$’ with the command :)
 To start the terminal, open Spotlight and search for terminal.

-Download 3.0.0-rc2 of wxWidgets to build the library:
-$ svn co http://svn.wxwidgets.org/svn/wx/wxWidgets/tags/WX_3_0_0-rc2 ~/wxWidgets-3.0.0-rc2

-$ cd wxWidgets-3.0.0-rc2
+$ cd ~/Desktop/wxWidgets-3.0.0

 $ mkdir build-results
 $ cd build-results